Jamie3213/blog/site/app/content/posts/aws-blog.md

 #### S3 Buckets

-We already mentioned that we'll be hosting the site on S3, so we're going to need to two buckets for that, one with the `www` prefix and one without, as well as a bucket to store logs from requests made to our site, a bucket to store build artifacts from the CI/CD pipeline we'll be building and a bucket to store configuration files (namely, our Terraform state).
+We already mentioned that we'll be hosting the site on S3, so we're going to need to two buckets for that, one with the `www` prefix and one without, as well as a bucket to store logs from requests made to our site and a bucket to store configuration files (namely, our Terraform state).

 #### Hosted Zone

 A hosted zone is a sub-service of Route 53 that we'll use to determine how requests to our site are routed.

-#### Log Group

-We'll use a CloudWatch Log Group to store all of the logs from things like our CI/CD pipeline.

 #### SSL Certificate